ArielTurgeman/sql-visual-debbuger-feedback/TERMS.md

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, SQL VISUAL DEBUGGER IS PROVIDED **"AS IS" AND "AS AVAILABLE"**, WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING, TO THE EXTENT SUCH WARRANTIES MAY LAWFULLY BE DISCLAIMED, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT.

+WITHOUT LIMITING THE FOREGOING, THE FOLLOWING LIST IS NON-EXHAUSTIVE.
 NO GUARANTEE IS MADE THAT THE SOFTWARE WILL:

 - OPERATE WITHOUT INTERRUPTION OR ERROR;
 - MEET EVERY USER'S REQUIREMENTS;